Police: 2 students shot, 1 fatally, outside Minnesota school

 District 287 Superintendent Sandra Lewandowski said the students were shot near the school’s front entrance.
 She said parents and students were being reunited Tuesday afternoon.

-Nearby Richfield Middle School sent a message to parents telling them that police, with weapons drawn, and emergency medical workers had shown up at the school by mistake in response to an emergency call from South Education Center.
-The message said the call had nothing to do with the middle school.
+“When he had things going, he was very intense, a very positive kid,” Pulford said of Rice.
+“He stood up for his buddies, and he loved the game of football.”

+Pulford said Rice had switched schools “just so he could find a place where he can be successful.
+Jamari had heart.
+He was a good kid.”

-The Minneapolis Star Tribune reported that police had been called to the school in September after a male student brought a gun in his backpack.
+The Star Tribune reported that police had been called to South Education Center in September after a male student brought a gun in his backpack.
 Students alerted school staff.
 No one was hurt in that incident.

 Spokeswoman Rachel Hicks told the newspaper then that South had phased out metal detectors at school entrances.
 The district had also in recent years removed school resource officers and replaced them with student safety coaches to focus on building relationships and working on mental health issues, Hicks told the newspaper.